-The short answer: yes, you can start a podcast on an iPhone.
-Since iPhones have microphones, they have everything you need to record the audio.
-However, the audio may not be as clear or the professional quality you’d like.
+The short answer: yes.
+Since iPhones have microphones, they have everything you need to record audio.
+However, the audio may not be as clear or as professional sounding as you’d like.

 That being said, there are several apps you can download that will turn your iPhone into a podcast audio recorder.
-Some hosting solutions, such as Podbean and SoundCloud, also offer in-app podcast recording capabilities.
+Podcast hosting services, such as Podbean and SoundCloud, also offer in-app podcast recording capabilities.
 Many of these apps are available for Android devices, too:

 Audio recording software

-Audacity (PC/Mac; Free): Audacity is a great alternative to paid, premium audio editing software.
-It’s easy to use and there are a lot of tutorials available online to help you learn how to use it.
+Audacity (PC/Mac; free).
+Audacity is a great alternative to paid premium audio-editing software.
+It’s easy to use and there are a lot of tutorials available online to help you.